Parke County, Indiana

 Parke County lies in the western part of the U.S. state of Indiana along the Wabash River.
 The county was formed in 1821 out of a portion of Vigo County.
-According to the 2010 census, the population was 17,339, an increase of 0.6% from 17,241 in 2000.
+According to the 2020 census, the population was 16,156.
 The county seat is Rockville.
 It has a population density of about 39 PD/sqmi.
 The county contains six incorporated towns and many unincorporated communities.
 It is divided into 13 townships which provide local services.

 Two U.S. Routes and five state highways pass through or into the county, along with one major railroad line.

-Parke County has 31 covered bridges and is widely acknowledged to be the 'Covered Bridge Capital of the World'.
+Parke County has 31 covered bridges and is widely referred to as the 'Covered Bridge Capital of the World'.
 It is the site for the Parke County Covered Bridge Festival which has been held in October each year.

 Parke County is included in the Terre Haute, Indiana, Metropolitan Statistical Area.

 History

-This area had been occupied for thousands of years by succeeding cultures of indigenous peoples.
+This area had been occupied for thousands of years by cultures of indigenous peoples.
 The first European settlement of the western area of Indiana along the Wabash River was by French-Canadian colonists, who founded Vincennes in 1703.

 After the Seven Years' War, France ceded its territory in North America to Great Britain.
 In turn, after the American Revolutionary War, the Crown ceded this territory east of the Mississippi River to the new United States, including land it did not control, which was occupied by Native American nations.

 In 1811 the Shawnee chief Tecumseh rallied several tribes to try to expel the European-American settlers from the area.
 When General William Henry Harrison took an army from Vincennes to the Battle of Tippecanoe in late 1811 to fight with the Indians, Zachariah Cicott served as a scout.
 Cicott had traded with Indians up and down the Wabash River, starting around 1801.
 The trail taken by Harrison's army, on its way to and from the battle site in Tippecanoe County, passed through the area that later became Parke County.
 The settlement of Armiesburg in Wabash Township was so named because Harrison and his army crossed the Raccoon Creek and camped near there on their way to the battle.